webqit/oohtml/README.md

 ## Polyfill

 OOHTML is being developed as something to be used today.
-This implementation adheres closely to the spec and evolves the proposal through a practice-driven process.
+This implementation adheres closely to the spec and helps evolve the proposal through a practice-driven process.

 <details><summary>Load from a CDN<br>
 └───────── <a href="https://bundlephobia.com/result?p=@webqit/oohtml"><img align="right" src="https://img.shields.io/badge/21.8%20kB-black"></a></summary>